Re-register a Hyper-V host if:

 - Your host is disconnected from the Druva Cloud if the Phoenix.cfg file gets deleted

-You can use Druva Phoenix to re-register a Hyper-V host so that:
+You can use Druva Phoenix to re-register or re-add a Hyper-V host so that:

 - It is not registered as a new host with Druva Phoenix.